 You may be waiting for payment from a big contract to come through to fund your deposit, or as in the case of an auction purchase, you need access to funds quicker than it takes to get the mortgage finalised.
 A bridging loan is a short-term arrangement secured on property you intend to purchase, which you pay back as soon as your mortgage is in place or funds from another source are received.
 It can often be arranged within a matter of days, providing the ideal ‘stop gap’ to get the purchase through.

 With a range of bridging loan options at your finger tips, it becomes so much easier to secure the ideal property for your business.
-If you’re interested in learning more about how to make the most out of your property opportunities, head over to our blog or speak to Vantage today.
+If you’re interested in learning more about how to make the most out of your property opportunities, speak to Vantage today.